Redocly/redoc/README.md

 * `hideHostname` - if set, the protocol and hostname is not shown in the operation definition.
 * `hideLoading` - do not show loading animation.
 Useful for small docs.
 * `hideSingleRequestSampleTab` - do not show the request sample tab for requests with only one sample.
+* `expandSingleSchemaField` - automatically expand single field in a schema
 * `jsonSampleExpandLevel` - set the default expand level for JSON payload samples (responses and request body).
 Special value 'all' expands all levels.
 The default value is `2`.
 * `lazyRendering` - _Not implemented yet_ ~~if set, enables lazy rendering mode in ReDoc.
 This mode is useful for APIs with big number of operations (e.g. > 50).
 In this mode ReDoc shows initial screen ASAP and then renders the rest operations asynchronously while showing progress bar on the top.
 Check out the [demo](\\redocly.github.io/redoc) for the example.~~
 * `menuToggle` - if true clicking second time on expanded menu item will collapse it, default `false`.